 A favorite tool to facilitate transportation decisions is Omio, the former GoEuro.com.
 Heightened security at all airports has made waits longer, yet flights to and within Europe are usually cheaper than European trains (unless booked way in advance or you catch a special fare.)

-Omio provides a comparison tool that lets you easily understand the time / money equation for each leg of your trip plus a “best results” option so you can check hich carriers fly to a destination.
+Save up to 65% off off transport with Omio’s comparison tool that lets you easily understand the time / money equation for each leg of your trip plus a “best results” option so you can check hwich carriers fly to a destination.

 Find Savings on European Trains

 Trains are efficient and comfortable — less wear and tear on your family — and a fun way to get around.
 However, train travel is rarely cheaper than Europe’s many competitive low cost carriers.
 The only savings you’ll find is with promotional fares on national railroads, which may run a round trip fare package to a big music concert, or other weekend getaway.
 Booking two weeks in advance can also means big savings.